-2020/21 Year Opinion
+2021/22 Year Opinion

-This report cannot provide reasonable assurance that the organisation's framework of governance, risk management and control predominantly operated satisfactorily during 2020/21 due to the restrictions and limitations of the coronavirus pandemic.
-Conversely, I do not have evidence to confirm significant deviation from the control arrangements occurred.
+This report provides limited assurance that the organisation's framework of governance, transparency, risk management and control predominantly operated satisfactorily during 2021/22.

-My detailed opinion is that, for the minimal systems reviewed, the Council has reasonable systems of control in place, although there are significant weaknesses which put some of the system objectives at risk.
+My detailed opinion is that, for the systems reviewed, the Council has a number of basically sound systems of control in place, although there are certain significant weaknesses which put some of the system objectives at risk, these mainly relate to areas of contract management and control, leases, procurement and specific individual systems as reported.

-There are, however, areas where only Restricted Assurance can be provided, which relate to the following final reports:
+Areas where only Restricted Assurance can be provided, which relate to the following reports: